 Collab Realty

-A premium real estate platform for a Tauranga-based agency, blending live property listings, interactive Mapbox maps, and a fully headless CMS into one seamless digital experience
+A premium real estate platform for a Tauranga-based agency, unifying live sales listings, rental properties, interactive Mapbox maps, verified agent reviews, and a fully headless CMS into one seamless digital experience.

 The Challenge